tsgouros/stellasonos-v3/README.md

 - [ ] setImageVisibility(key, isVisible) - Sets the visibility of a specific image
    - [ ] isVisible: Boolean to show or hide the image.

-" I imagine this MultiImage object would work best as managing a collection of comparable SingleImage objects with similar methods that don't require the 'key' argument."
+" I imagine this MultiImage object would work best as managing a collection of comparable SingleImage objects with similar methods that don't require the 'key' argument." - Sure
-Yes, I'm thinking maybe a dictionary or map where keys are identifiers and values are SingleImage objects.

 <p align="right"><a href="#readme-top">back to top</a></p>